Is LASIK Worth It? 4 Questions To Ask Yourself

 So do the math for your own vision correction choices to see if LASIK is a safe and smart investment for you and your vision goals.

 The Refractive Surgery Council keeps you educated with the most accurate information on vision correction.
-All articles are reviewed by the Refractive Surgery Council Editorial Advisory Board and given the Refractive Surgery Council Verified Seal, this represents our promise that everything we share meets the highest standards in the field of refractive surgery.
+All articles are reviewed by the Refractive Surgery Council Editorial Advisory Board and given the Refractive Surgery Council Verified Seal.
+This represents our promise that everything we share meets the highest standards in the field of refractive surgery.